bisgardo/concordium-docker/README.md

 (for reporting state to the public [dashboard](https://dashboard.mainnet.concordium.software/)).
 The two applications are intended to be run in separate containers instantiated from this image.

-May be build with Docker using the following command or using Docker Compose as described below:
+The image may be build with Docker using the following command or using Docker Compose as described below:

 ```shell
 docker build -t concordium-node:<tag> --build-arg tag=<tag> .